Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Problem formulation

 The torque acting on the head link due to the rotating magnetic field is:

 Lastly, we consider the nano-swimmer's elasticity.
 The short flexible wire connecting the head and tail link is modeled as a pointed uni-axial joint with torsion spring, applying torque:

-Due to the negligibility of inertial effects in Stokes flow, the swimmer is always in force and torque balance.
-Using kinematic relations (see detailed derivation in \cite{wu2021helical,Thesis}), one can write the balance equations and derive the nano-swimmer's dynamic equations of motion in the form of:
+Due to the negligibility of inertial effects in Stokes flow, the swimmer's links are always in force and torque balance.
+This includes the magnetic and elastic torques in \eqref{eq:MagTor}, \eqref{eq:ElasticTo}, as well as hydrodynamic forces and torques in \eqref{eq:f_hyd},\eqref{eq:tau_hyd}, which depend linearly on velocities, and thus can be expressed in terms of $\Bo{\dot{q}}$, where $\Bo{q}$ is the vector of generalized coordinates defined above in \eqref{eq.q}.
+Using kinematic relations, (see detailed derivation in \cite{wu2021helical,Thesis}), one can write the balance equations and derive the nano-swimmer's dynamic equations of motion in the form of:

-This gives a time-dependent system of 7 coupled nonlinear ordinary differential equations in $\Bo{q}(t)$, which can be integrated numerically.
+Detailed expressions of the square matrix $\Bo{A}(\Bo{q})$ and vector $\Bo{b}(\Bo{q},t)$ appear in \cite{Thesis}).
+Equation \eqref{eq:Aqb} gives a system of 7 coupled time-dependent nonlinear ordinary differential equations in $\Bo{q}(t)$, which can be integrated numerically.